Ghost Pipefish in Fiji, Solenostomus

 They usually appear in pairs and seem to be monogamous.

-The female fish broods the eggs.
+The female ghost pipefish broods the eggs.
 Its large pelvic fins form a pouch under the body in which the eggs are kept.

 Soon after the young have hatched, the adult fish disappear.